home-assistant/home-assistant.io/source/_integrations/rtsp_to_webrtc.markdown

 The integration may not work for your particular setup, and Home Assistant cannot support and troubleshoot user problems that are unrelated to the actual integration in Home Assistant.

-The WebRTC stream negotiation process and streaming can very a lot depending on your network setup and camera setup.  *RTSPtoWebRTC* supports specific audio and video codecs only, see [Limitations](https://github.com/deepch/RTSPtoWebRTC#limitations)
+The WebRTC stream negotiation process and streaming can very a lot depending on your network setup and camera setup.
+See the specific audio and video codecs supported at [RTSPtoWeb Limitations](https://github.com/deepch/RTSPtoWeb#limitations) and [RTSPtoWebRTC Limitations](https://github.com/deepch/RTSPtoWebRTC#limitations).